Denver Metal Roofing Specialists

 For every style, design, and color roof, there is a metal roofing option to match.
 We have come a long way from the standard tin roof.
 If you’re looking for shingles but don’t want asphalt, there is a metal roofing alternative called metal shingles.

-There are also several other metal roof types, like standing seam metal roof, metal shingles, and metal tiles.
-Typically, a steep slope roof pitch is the ideal candidate for a metal roof, but most situations still qualify.
+There are also several other metal roof types, like standing seam metal roofs, metal shingles, and metal tiles.
+Typically, a steep slope roof pitch is the ideal candidate for a metal roof.
+However, most situations still qualify.

 All of these options come in different colors and styles to match the exact design you are looking for.
 Our pros at Modern Roof Co will get you the roof you’ve always dreamed of.

 Not only will your metal roof last longer than a standard asphalt shingle design, but is also completely recyclable.
 If environment-friendly roofing is on your mind, metal roofing is the way to go.

 Certified Metal Roofers

 Modern Roof Co is quality certified by the Metal Roofing Alliance.

 We uphold the quality code of practices and match standards of product quality and installation laid out by the MRA.